NHT Offers Toolkit to Help Housing Agencies Strengthen Right of First Refusal Provisions Promoting Housing Stability

 - Provide early intervention and technical assistance for properties approaching Year 15 who may not be fully aware of their ROFR rights.

-- Five HFAs are protecting existing Housing Credit homes by prohibiting certain investors who have previously interfered with ROFR from participating in the Housing Credit program.
-[Maine, Oregon, Pennsylvania, Virginia, and Washington]
+- Seven HFAs are protecting existing Housing Credit homes by prohibiting certain investors who have previously interfered with ROFR from participating in the Housing Credit program.
+[Maine, New Hampshire, Oregon, Pennsylvania, Rhode Island, Virginia, and Washington]

-- Eight HFAs are protecting new Housing Credit homes by updating their policy and program documentation to clarify how the ROFR is interpreted, how the ROFR purchase price is calculated, and how the ROFR can be triggered.
-[Indiana, Maine, Massachusetts, Mississippi, New Hampshire, New Jersey, New Mexico, New York City, Oregon, Texas, Virginia, and Washington, D.C.]
+- 15 HFAs are protecting new Housing Credit homes by updating their policy and program documentation to clarify how the ROFR is interpreted, how the ROFR purchase price is calculated, and how the ROFR can be triggered.
+[California, Colorado, Georgia, Indiana, Maine, Massachusetts, Mississippi, New Hampshire, New Jersey, New Mexico, New York City, Oregon, Texas, Virginia, and Washington, D.C]

-- All 11 HFAs directly target potential profit-motivated investor parties by requiring HFA approval of the transfer of investor interests and/or requiring a Letter of Intent to vet investor eligibility.
+- 14 HFAs directly target potential profit-motivated investor parties by requiring HFA approval of the transfer of investor interests and/or requiring a Letter of Intent to vet investor eligibility.
 [California, Idaho, Maine, Massachusetts, Nebraska, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, , Virginia, Washington, Washington, D.C.]

-You can learn more about the Nonprofit Right of First Refusal here.
-If you’re an HFA and would like to learn more about our toolkit and other solutions to implement in your jurisdiction, please reach out to Moha Thakur at firstname.lastname@example.org for more information.
-You can also join NHT’s HFA ROFR Working Group here.
+If you’d like to learn more about NHT’s HFA ROFR Toolkit and other solutions to implement in your jurisdiction, please reach out to Moha Thakur at email@example.com for more information.

-This NHT Update is part of a recurring series which kicks off today focusing on solutions that promote Housing Stability.
+This NHT Update is part of a recurring series focusing on solutions that promote Housing Stability.
 Each installment will share insights on potential solutions to four major threats to Housing Stability: reduced housing quality, the sale or conversion of affordable housing, climate change, and a lack of tenant protections.

 Public Policy & Mid-Atlantic Initiatives Manager